ozbillwang/cognito-with-alb/README.md

-# Authenticate users using an Application Load Balancer with Cognito user pool
+# Secure AWS API Gateway With Cognito User Pool

-There are a lot of tutorial on how to setup authenticate users with Cognito user pool using AWS ALB, the setup is not strathforward.
+There are a lot of tutorial on how to setup authenticate users with Cognito user pool using AWS ALB, the setup is not straightforward.

-With this terraform codes, you can setup a cognito user pool with an app client for ALB.
-It has been adjusted for ALB purpose already.
+With this terraform codes in this repo, you can setup a cognito user pool with an app client directly.
+It has been adjusted for ALB (AWS Application Load Balancer).

-After that, you can understand how cognito integrates with ALB, and do some adjustments easily.
+After that, you can understand how cognito integrates with ALB, and do some adjustments easily if you want to.

 ### Steps